 All of the drones are small and light, so they don’t need registering with the FAA.
-But they aren’t light on features: all but one include a camera that can capture video and stills and companion apps that bring the video to your phone or tablet.
+But they aren’t light on features: many include a camera that can capture video and stills and companion apps that bring the video to your phone or tablet.
 There's even a couple on our list that let you fly the drone with just your hands.
 Any of them would also be a great introduction to drone flying for the aspiring pilot.